robertazzopardi/robertazzopardi/README.md

 # 💫 About Me

-I was recently accepted to study Robotics at Kings College London
+I study Robotics at Kings College London

 ## 🌐 Socials